-About Chapter 13 Bankruptcy
+About Chapter 13 Bankruptcy in Oregon

 A Chapter 13 case is a reorganization of the debtor’s financial affairs which allows debtors with regular incomes to make affordable, often reduced, payments on their obligations.
 Such payments are made for a specified period of time, usually not less than 3 years and not more than 5 years.
 The payments are made according to a court-confirmed (approved) plan.
 The plan is proposed to the court by the debtor and/or the debtor and the debtor’s attorney.
 The plan is reviewed by the trustee, who either recommends confirmation or objects to the confirmation.

 A Chapter 13 plan must satisfy certain requirements in order to be confirmed or approved by the court.
 The plan, among other things, must provide for payment to the trustee of all of the debtor’s disposable income.
 It must provide for payment of secured creditors.
 It must provide for payment in full of all priority claims.
 The plan must also provide that unsecured creditors get (over time) as much from the Chapter 13 as they would have received from a Chapter 7 liquidation.
 Therefore, it is not necessary that all creditors be paid all that is owed to them.